Josesx506/llmzoomcamp-capstone/Readme.md

 Use docker in dev container or with docker compose to replicate the application.

 ### Deployment
-This project is deployed on vercel and railway
+This project is deployed on vercel and railway.
+You can access it at https://llmzoomcamp-capstone.vercel.app/chat